-Impact of Ocean Warming and Acidification on Marine Fish HealthSubmit Manuscript no this topic Topic Articles: 0
+Impact of Ocean Warming and Acidification on Marine Fish HealthSubmit Manuscript on this topic

 Ocean warming and ocean acidification negatively impact on all marine life by limiting growth and survival.
 Global sea surface temperatures have risen by 0.7°C from the end of the 19th century and are predicted to rise to 3.1°C by 2100.
 The pH of the ocean varies with sea temperature as it is dependent on the amount of atmospheric carbon dioxide.
 The ocean has become 30% more acidic since pre-industrial times and is predicted to increase in acidity with increased greenhouse gas emissions.